-There are several important reasons why Indoor Environmental Technologies, Inc. (IET), and published industry standards, recommend that a mold inspection be performed by a separate company prior to starting mold remediation.
+There are several important reasons why Indoor Environmental Technologies, Inc. (IET), and published industry standards may recommend that a mold inspection be necessary prior to starting mold remediation work.
 In fact, many of the better remediation contractors in Florida will not start a remediation project without a mold protocol in hand.
-Consider the following four reasons: Read more
+Consider four reasons why: Read more

 The single most important thing to know about mold growth, whether in a house or commercial building, is that excessive moisture is primarily the culprit of what causes mold to grow.
 However, below are other factors along with moisture that can contribute to a mold problem.

 As with most things, this is usually possible but by no means always practical or safe.
 If you are contemplating whether you should stay home during mold remediation work or leave, here are 6 important factors to consider first.